RANJITH1708/Oklahoma_Crime_Data/README.md

 Upon conversion to Excel, the dataset exhibited several issues:

 - **Merged Columns**: The Excel sheet contained merged columns, which were manually corrected to ensure proper data structure.
-- **Missing Data for Universities**: Data for universities (Carl Albert State College, Oklahoma State University, University of Oklahoma, and Sallisaw) was missing.
-These rows were removed from the dataset, as they lacked sufficient information for analysis.

 ### Challenges